cjbarnes/cjbarnes.github.io/_posts/2016-07-10-using-strtotime-outside-us.md

 ## the problem with strtotime (outside the US)

-Consider a common English abbreviated date:
+Consider a common abbreviated date:

 > **1/12/2015**